Doalnara

-The Doalnara Restoration Society was established in South Korea in 1980 in accordance with the teachings of Teacher Suk Sun.
+The Doalnara Restoration Society was established in South Korea in 1980 in by Teacher Suk Sun.

-Doalnara is a Korean word that, literally translated, means “Stone Country.”
-Doalnara refers to a society of people with similar goals, whose characters are firm and whose hearts are unchanging as stone.
-Doalnara developed 10 organic farms in Korea; and there are also Doalnara branches outside of Korea, in the United States, Japan, China, the Philippines, Kenya, Brazil, and more.
+Doalnara (which means "Stone Country" in Korean) refers to a society of people who follow Heaven’s Providence with unchanging heart and character as firm as stone.

+Doalnara developed 10 organic farms in Korea; and there are also Doalnara branches outside of Korea, in the United States, Japan, the Philippines, Kenya, Brazil, and more.

-Key principles
+Principles

 Doalnara's principles are based on lessons by Teacher Suk Sun, whose teachings include: